SvenGDK/PS-Multi-Tools/README.md

 Includes homebrew, firmwares, Windows tools downloads and integrated tools for all mentioned consoles and handhelds.

 ## v1-12
-All Builds below v13 are not working anymore due to the mising "ps-menu.dll" that doesn't exist anymore.</br>
+All Builds below v13 are not working properly anymore due to the mising "ps-menu.dll" that doesn't exist anymore.</br>
 It deletes "ps-menu.dll" and tries to download the latest version but the old server is not available anymore.

 ## v13 Changelog